Abhyjeet17/MSP430-BareMetal-Programming/README.md

-# MSP430-Codes
-Bare Metal programming codes for Texas Instruments' MSP430G2553 coded using Texas Instruments' Code Composer Studio (CCS) IDE

-I've also provided the HEX based output along with the Proteus project & Execution screenshot of these codes!

-Note: The HEX file is supposed to be imported into the proteus simulation for the simulated output to be obtained.

-Hope you find these helpful!
+# MSP430 Bare-Metal Programming 🚀

+This repository contains **bare-metal programming examples** for the **Texas Instruments MSP430G2553** microcontroller, developed using **Code Composer Studio (CCS)**.

+---

+## 📁 Project Contents

+Each folder includes:

+- ✅ Source code written in **C** for MSP430G2553
+- 🔧 HEX output files for simulation
+- 🧪 Proteus project files
+- 📸 Execution screenshots

+---

+## 📌 Projects Included

+- **Traffic Light Controller**
+- **Two Switches and Two LEDs**
+- **UART Communication**
+- *(More to come!)*

+---

+## 🧪 Simulation Instructions

+To simulate the projects:

+1. Open the corresponding **Proteus** project file.
+2. Import the provided **HEX** file.
+3. Run the simulation to observe the output.

+---

+## 🎯 Purpose

+These examples are designed to help learners understand:

+- Low-level embedded programming
+- Peripheral interfacing with MSP430
+- Real-time simulation using Proteus

+---

-Happy learning!
+Happy coding! 🚀
-Thanks!